Free Energy of the Cauchy Directed Polymer Model at High Temperature: Introduction

-\end{theorem} Theorem \ref{t103} shows that except for a non-monotone $\varphi(\cdot)$ with $\varlimsup_{n\to\infty}\varphi(n)=\infty$, the disorder relevant Cauchy directed polymer satisfies $\beta_{2}=0$.
-The constraints on $\varphi(\cdot)$ should not be essential for our results to hold, but we cannot overcome some technical difficulties in proof if we drop those extra assumptions.
-The non-decreasing property of $\varphi(\cdot)$ in Theorem \ref{t103} (i) may seem weird and we can actually replace it by assuming that $L(\cdot)$ in \eqref{e101} is non-decreasing, which is much easier to check.
-The reason is that we can choose the scaling constant $a_{n}$ by $n\mathbf{P}(|S_{1}|>a_{n})\sim1$, i.e. $L(a_{n})\sim\varphi(n)$, which implies that $\varphi(\cdot)$ is non-decreasing.
-We will discuss how could we release the assumption on $\varphi(\cdot)$ right after the proof of Theorem \ref{t103}.

-Note that to obtain \eqref{e117}, we assume that $S$ is symmetric, which automatically implies $b_{n}\equiv0$, while to obtain \eqref{e118}, we only assume that $b_{n}\equiv0$, which is weaker than the symmetry of $S$.
+\end{theorem} If we drop the assumption $b_{n}\equiv0$, then some technical difficulties will arise.
+We will elaborate on this point when we prove Theorem \ref{t103}.

-We can also give a lower bound for the free energy, and the lower bound is valid under fairly general conditions. \begin{theorem} Let the Cauchy directed polymer model be defined as in subsection \ref{s101}.
-If $S-\tilde{S}$ is recurrent, where $S$ is the underlying random walk, then for arbitrarily small $\epsilon>0$, there exists a $\beta^{(3)}>0$, such that for $\beta\in(0,\beta^{(3)})$,
+We can also give a lower bound for the free energy, and the lower bound is valid under fairly general conditions. \begin{theorem} Let the Cauchy directed polymer model be defined as in Subsection \ref{s101}.
+If $S-\tilde{S}$ is recurrent, then for arbitrarily small $\epsilon>0$, there exists a $\beta^{(2)}>0$, such that for $\beta\in(0,\beta^{(2)})$,